Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Results and discussion

-Let us first discuss the polarization transfer coefficient $K_{y,y}^{y'}$ from the double spin-polarized initial state to the proton and its constituent single transfer coefficients, from the proton or deuteron to the proton, $K_{y}^{y'}$, shown in Figs.~\ref{fig1}a-\ref{fig3}a.
+Let us first discuss the polarization transfer coefficient $K_{y,y}^{y'}$ from the double spin-polarized initial state to the neutron and its constituent single transfer coefficients, from the neutron or deuteron to the neutron, $K_{y}^{y'}$, shown in Figs.~\ref{fig1}a-c.
 While at $E=10$~MeV $K_{y,y}^{y'}$ is significantly smaller than the single polarization transfer coefficients, at $E=70$ and $135$~MeV all three have comparable magnitudes.
 Effects of the 3NF, practically negligible at $E=10$~MeV, become clearly visible at $E=70$, with approximately the same magnitude (about $5 $\%) for all three polarization transfer coefficients.
 With increasing energy the 3NF effects clearly grow, reaching at $E=135$~MeV about $ 10 \%$ for single transfer coefficients but significantly more, about $ 40 \%$ for $K_{y,y}^{y'}$.
 The 3NF effects are localized for the single polarization transfer coefficients in the region of the c.m. angles around $\Theta_{c.m.}= 90^{o}$ while for $K_{y,y}^{y'}$ this localization seems to be more strongly confined and shifted to c.m. angles around $\Theta_{c.m.}= 110^o$.